agimenox/SmartBusiness/README.md

 # SmartBusiness

 This is a home lab!
+This application use Django as Framework.

-The application contains a login module, you need to create a user from manage.py first.
+The application contains a login module, you need to create a superuser from manage.py before running the server.

-Also need to create an api connection to VirusTotal if you want to use lookup dns domains and ips funtions.
+Also need to create an api connection to VirusTotal if you want to use lookup dns, domains and ips reputations.
-For case handler you have to set a email and key to send notification when an case were created.
+For case handler you have to set an email, smtp server and key to send notification when an case were created or updated.

 Install the application dependencies listed on requeriments.txt